Principal twistor models and asymptotic hyperk\"ahler metrics: Applications

 \subsubsection{Metrics Constructed by Hyperkähler Quotients}

-We define the hyperkähler moment map. \begin{definition} Assume that a compact Lie group $G$ acts tri-holomorphically on a hyperkähler manifold $(M,g,I,J,K)$.
+We define the hyper\-kähler moment map. \begin{definition} Assume that a compact Lie group $G$ acts tri-holomorphically on a hyperkähler manifold $(M,g,I,J,K)$.
 Let $\mathfrak{g}$ be the Lie algebra of the Lie group $G$, and let $\mathfrak{g}^*$ be its dual space.
 We say that a map

 is a \textit{hyperkähler moment map} if it satisfies the following two conditions: \begin{enumerate} \item The map $\mu$ is $G$-equivariant with respect to the adjoint action of $G$ on $\mathfrak{g}^*$. \item For any $A\in\{I,J,K\}, \xi \in\mathfrak{g}$, and $v\in TM$,